Renzo1/RenZo_Scanner/README.md

 - The rest of the steps will be in the terminal print.

 ## Ask
-I have intentions to develop this tool into one of the best static analyzers available in the coming months.
+I have aspirations to develop this tool into one of the best static analyzers available in the coming months.
 If you have any resources that could help me achieve this goal, please share them here or any of my socials.
 I appreciate your assistance in advance.